 Overview

 I started speedrunning in 2014, and a lot of people first found me through Super Mario World records.
-The programming side was already part of the story, so the move into software, streaming, and creator work felt natural.
+Programming was already part of my story, so moving from software into streaming and content was easy.

 About FURiOUS

 I started speedrunning in 2014, and a lot of people first found me through Super Mario World records.
-The programming side was already part of the story, so the move into software, streaming, and creator work felt natural.
+Programming was already part of my story, so moving from software into streaming and content was easy.

 People usually know me for Super Mario World speedrunning, including the world records that landed me in Brazilian coverage and Guinness recognition more than once.